Philippines urges tolerance as Malaysia rushes troops to Sabah

 Sabah is a crucial state in a general election that Malaysian Prime Minister Najib Razak must call by the end of April and which could be the closest in the country’s history.

-The leader of Malaysia’s opposition, Anwar Ibrahim, criticized the government’s handling of the crisis.
+The leader of Malaysia’s opposition, Anwar Ibrahim, criticised the government’s handling of the crisis.

-“We are disappointed by the weak leadership shown by Najib Razak, the home minister and the defense minister whose responsibility it is to keep Malaysia’s security intact,” Anwar told reporters.
+“We are disappointed by the weak leadership shown by Najib Razak, the home minister and the defence minister whose responsibility it is to keep Malaysia’s security intact,” Anwar told reporters.

 Reporting by Siva Sithraputhran in KUALA LUMPUR; Additional reporting by Manuel Mogato in MANILA and Angie Teo in KUALA LUMPUR; Editing by Nick Macfie